Inwerpsel/use-theme-editor/docs/USAGE.md

 # Usage

-### Getting an element's settings
+## Getting an element's settings

-If you `alt + click` an element, you will get all variables that apply to the element you clicked or any of its parents.
+If you click an element in the content frame (or `alt + click` an element outside of it), you will get all variables that apply to the element or any of its parents.

+### Grouping

 These by default are grouped per HTML element.

 For example if your page has a header with a variable background color, within it a left section with also a variable